theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 1. Define a [connection to your SAP system](https://help.theobald-software.com/en/yunio/sap-connection) in yunIO.
 2. [Create a new service](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service) in yunIO.
-This example uses the integration type *Function Module* for the service.
+The depicted example uses the integration type *Function Module* for the service.
 3. [Look up](https://help.theobald-software.com/en/yunio/bapis-and-function-modules#look-up-a-function-module--bapi) the standard BAPI BAPI_CUSTOMER_CREATEFROMDATA1 that creates customers in SAP.
 4. Set all import parameters you want to transfer from Salesforce to SAP to *Supplied by Caller* e.g., NAME, CITY, POSTL_COD1, STREET, etc.<br>
 5. Select CUSTOMERNO for export.
 This Export parameter contains the newly created SAP customer number that is written back to Salesforce.<br>